d0ugal/dm/_posts/007 - Vagrant.markdown

 tags: vagrant, chef, python, django, ruby
 date: 2011/02/26 19:25:00
 title: My Vagrant Workflow
-draft: true
 author: Dougal
 ---

 [Vagrant](http://vagrantup.com/) is a command line tool for managing virtual machines aimed at virtualising your development environment.
 It is essentially a wrapper around Oracle's [VirtualBox](http://www.virtualbox.org/) but a very good one.

-Getting started is really easy, there is a good quick start on the Vagrant website, or you can try my version to get a development environment I've been using.
-Vagrant projects are initialised for a directory, in a way like a git/hg repository is, so you have one per folder and you can then just create one in your project root.
-This means you can version control the VagrantFile itself and make sure all the developers on the project are using the same environment.
-Very cool.
+Getting started is really easy, there is a good quick start on the Vagrant website, or you can try my version to get a development environment I've been using - which is a basic box with some Python tools and postgres.
+Vagrant projects are initialised for a directory and simply contains a file called Vagrantfile (and an automaticly generated .vagrant file).
+Generally speaking I would then do this once in each project root allowing the vagrant file to be version controlled and configured for an individual proect.
+Then each developer can create a virtual machine from the same config and this keeps everybody on the same page.

     :::bash
     sudo gem update --system